-UPCOMING EVENTS FOR THE CITY OF TROY IN FEBRUARY 2019
+UPCOMING EVENTS FOR THE CITY OF TROY IN APRIL 2019

 For a complete listing and schedule of events, see the Troy Today and Troy Recreation newsletters or www.troymi.gov.